Code-Institute-Submissions/classic-hangman/README.md

 ## Credits

-**Content**

 **Code**
 * [MDN](https://developer.mozilla.org/en-US/), [W3SCHOOLS](https://www.w3schools.com/), [STACKOVERFLOW](https://stackoverflow.com/), [TRAVERSY MEDIA](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA), [FREECODECAMP](https://www.youtube.com/c/Freecodecamp/videos), [PYTHONTUTOR](https://pythontutor.com/visualize.html#mode=edit),
 [DEV.TO](https://dev.to/), [KITE](https://www.youtube.com/c/KiteHQ/videos)

    For me this was a part of new coding experience and this project was additional learning processs, with enormous help of all mentioned resources above that were used on daily basis, i was able to better understand and write the code and it's structure.
-I used tutorial lesson as a learning process for creating while loop and adding visual stages to hangman [KITE](https://www.youtube.com/c/KiteHQ/videos).
+I used tutorial lesson as a learning process for creating while loop, adding visual stages to hangman, and creating functions from [KITE](https://www.youtube.com/c/KiteHQ/videos).

 * This readme document was based on research on several readme documents such as the Code Institute's readme [Sample](https://github.com/Code-Institute-Solutions/SampleREADME).